waits motionless on the flower petals

 - Not Threatened

 They do not build webs.
 They do not chase.
-They pick a flower, sit perfectly still and wait.
+They pick a flower.
+Sit perfectly still.
+Wait.
 When a bee, fly or butterfly lands to feed on the nectar, the crab spider strikes.
-It grabs the insect with those long front legs, delivers a quick, paralyzing bite and holds on until the struggling stops.
+It grabs the insect with those long front legs.
+Delivers a quick, paralyzing bite.
+Holds on until the struggling stops.
 A spider that lets its prey come to it.

 They are strong enough to catch insects much larger than themselves.
 Crab spiders have a gruesome reputation among beekeepers.
-A single crab spider hiding on a flower can kill dozens of honey bees in a single day, grabbing them as they come in to land.
+A single crab spider hiding on a flower can kill dozens of honey bees in a single day.
+It grabs them as they come in to land.
 A spider that does not discriminate.

 Not currently threatened, crab spiders are the hidden killers of the garden.
-They are admired by naturalists for their hunting strategy and cursed by beekeepers for their appetite.
+They are admired by naturalists for their hunting strategy.
+Cursed by beekeepers for their appetite.

 The flower is white.
 The spider is white.
 The bee lands.
 The spider strikes.
 The bee does not see it coming.